masakk1/luasteam/docs/getting_started.rst

 Download the correct binary for your platform and rename it to simply ``luasteam.ext``.
 For example, if you're using Windows 32-bits, download ``win32_luasteam.dll`` and rename it to ``luasteam.dll``.
 Then copy this file to the same directory as your lua files, and make sure ``require 'luasteam'`` works.

-On linux, you may need to use `LD_LIBRARY_PATH=. love ...` when running your code.
+On linux, you may need to specify the path to your shared ojects (``.so`` files).
+Use ``LD_LIBRARY_PATH=.`` to assign the current working directory as the path to search for shared ojects, then run ``love .`` normally.
+To avoid having to set the enviroment variable every time, add it to your ``./bashrc`` config file for your preferred terminal. eg: ``export LD_LIBRARY_PATH="."``.

 To make allow placing the binaries next to the love file on all OSs, you may need to use `this hack <https://github.com/MarvellousSoft/MarvInc/blob/e914dcd15d7b538793c7dcac27d3350d716d47db/marv/main.lua#L10-L13>`_.

 .. warning::